How to Insulate Outdoor Water Pipes

 - Seal the seam with the provided adhesive or duct tape.

-- Cut the sleeve to fit length of pipe.
+- Cut the sleeve to fit the length of the pipe.

 To install pipe-wrap insulation tape on a pipe: